itsneufox/GameText-Plus/README.md

 ## Special Thanks

-- AmyrAhmady
-- edgyaf
+- @AmyrAhmady - For the idea and the opportunity.
+- @edgyaf - for the textdraw's fader functionality
+- @imshooter - for the creation of Style 16
 - Y_Less - Original fixes.inc

 ## License

 This project is licensed under the MIT License, making it freely available for use in both personal and commercial projects.
 See the LICENSE file for full details.

-## Support

-For issues, feature requests, or general support:
-- Open an issue on GitHub
-- Join the Discord community
-- Check the wiki for additional documentation

-Remember to star the repository if you find it useful!